 Leto rolled his eyes.
 Smart-assed brat.
 "Don't leave your gun in the car, fool.
 What if there are Scavengers about?"

 Fen just waved him off.
-"I know, I know.
-You worry too much old man.
-And before you tell me, I'll keep an eye on my rear as well.
-I wasn't born yesterday.
+"I wasn't born yesterday, old man.
 You worry about not getting jumped while you search the buildings and I'll worry about not getting bitten in the ass while my head's in the hood, okay?"

 Leto shook his head and walked away.
 With an attitude like that, it was nothing short of a miracle that the kid was still alive today.